Klosmi/html-basics/terminal.md

 __[args]()__ represents the list of arguments that were passed in when invoking the function.

 - eg.:
   *We create a new JS file (args.js) and we write the following code into it and call it from the Terminal*
+  JS
   ```
   console.log("Hello there!")
   console.log(process.argv)
   ```
   *It looks like this in the Termnial*
+  Terminal
   ```
   node args.js